kylehkhsu/modular/README.md

 This repo contains code for the paper "Don’t Cut Corners: A theory of disentanglement in biologically inspired neurons for (almost) any dataset".

 The following files can be used to generate each of the figures:
-1. Figure 1:
+1. Figure 1c: Fig1_Basic.ipynb
+2. Figure 1d:
-2. Figure 2:
+3. Figure 2:
-3. Figure 3:
+4. Figure 3:
-4. Figure 4:
+5. Figure 4:
-5. Figure 5: Dual_Motor_RNNs.ipynb and Single_Motor_RNNs.ipynb
+6. Figure 5: Dual_Motor_RNNs.ipynb and Single_Motor_RNNs.ipynb
-6. Figure 6:
+7. Figure 6:

 ### Installation